 Speaking of Stonewall standards, it’s a mystery why the punched-up rocker “Hearing Loss” didn’t make it on to “What If?”
 Maybe the band is saving it for a future EP.

 If they’re reminiscent of anyone, it’s bands whose heyday came long before anyone in the band was born.
 The James Gang, Mountain and Three Man Army – the youngsters in Stonewall may not know these relics by name, but be assured their spirit lives in their music.

 It’s essential to note the production team that shepherded “What If?” through its’ nearly two year journey to completion.
 Early on, Shamus Martin worked with the band at Exsubel Studios, mixing them and helping them find a polished studio sound without sacrificing their live edge.

 The production credit, however, goes to the late Doug Bashaw.
 Committing a power trio to tape – or these days, digital bits – can be a delicate balancing act.
 Bashaw added enough studio magic – guitar bags, phased vocals, SFX – to make the record more than simply a document of a great live band, but not at the expense of Stonewall’s essence.

-Explore posts in the same categories: CD Review, Claremont, stonewall
+CD Review, Claremont, stonewall

 Stonewall CD Release Party